Nelever/Net-React-SupportCente/README.md

 Visual studio 2022 ,Node

 Start visual studio ,click "Clone a repository" and use this link https://github.com/Nelever/Net-React-SupportCenter.git .
 After project has loaded restart visual studio.
 It will get rid of  "Plugin react was conflicted...." error.
-Project will work despite it so it's optional.
+Project will work despite it so it's optional just close the error pop up.

 You can use user account with login: 1test@gmail.com password: 1234 or create new one.